Monica Geller: Impact and commendations

 According to Elle, the combined popularity of Monica and Cox established them both as television icons during the 1990s.
 Additionally, baby name books commonly associate the name "Monica" with the character.
 As the role in which Cox "found fame", Monica remains the actress' most iconic performance to-date, as well as the role for which she is best known.
 Us Weekly believes that Cox "made television history during her 10 year stint playing Monica".
 Meanwhile, Steve Weinstein of the Los Angeles Times credits Cox's comedic performance with helping dispel stereotypes that "Pretty women aren't supposed to be funny".
 In 1995, one year after Friends premiered, Cox appeared on the cover of People's "50 Most Beautiful People" issue.
 According to Alabama Biographical Dictionary author Jan Onofrio, Monica helped "put [Cox] in the television spotlight and provided offers for more desirable roles."
 The Daily News deemed Cox "one of the more successful 'Friends' since the show ended" thanks to her consistent television and film roles.
-Reed Tucker of the New York Post believes that "Cox has diversified perhaps more than her former co-stars" by founding her own production company Coquette Productions and directing, as well as obtaining a real estate license.
-However, the actress has also been criticized for failing to explore roles that differ in characterization from Monica.
 By both starring in and producing the sitcom Cougar Town, which has been reviewed as her "best gig since ...
 Friends", Cox became the series' first main cast member to achieve long-term television success post-Friends.